buvis/docs/src/catalogue/traefik-forward-auth.md

 ## Description

-A minimal forward authentication service that provides OAuth/SSO login and authentication for the traefik reverse proxy/load balancer
+A minimal forward authentication service that provides OAuth/SSO login and authentication for the traefik reverse proxy/load balancer.

 ## k8 at home search